harikvpy/error-tailor-ionic-demo/README.md

    tag name in uppercase.

 2. The default error component is replaced with a custom error component (`IonControlErrorComponent`) via the `controlErrorComponent` configuration.
-This component wraps each error message in an `ion-item`.
-This is to fit in with Ionic's default form layout which wraps each form field in an `ion-item`.
+This component wraps each error message in an `ion-note` element with `slot="error"` ensuring that it'll be drawn with the standard `ion-color-danger` color and smaller font.

-3. The error components HTML fragment is repositioned in the DOM such that each error message `ion-item` is poisitioned as a sibling of the field `ion-item`, which yields the best visual experience.
+3. The error components HTML fragment is positioned as a sibling of the field with errors.
 This is achieved by providing a custom function to the `controlErrorComponentAnchorFn` error-tailor global config.
 This custom function places the error HTML fragment in the desired location via direct DOM manipulation.
 Finally, pay attention to the return value from this function -- it's yet another function that will be called when the